April 1, 2026

 If encryption is table stakes, what does real privacy require?
 We created a checklist of eight features that a truly private messenger needs.
 Most apps get one to three.
 See how your current app stacks up:

-Signal gets three.
-WhatsApp gets one.
-Telegram gets one on a good day. theSHFT was built from the ground up to achieve all eight.
+The best encrypted messengers get three.
+Mainstream apps get one.
+Cloud-based chat apps get one on a good day. theSHFT was built from the ground up to achieve all eight.

 Encryption Is Table Stakes